-Values Dissonance: The novel's homophobia may seem jarring to modern readers who accept LGBTQ people.
-The only gays in the novel — Saranson and several unnamed M.M.s — are depicted as depraved villains.
+- Values Dissonance: The novel's homophobia may seem jarring to some modern readers.
+The only gay characters in the novel — Saranson and several unnamed M.M.s — are depicted as depraved villains.
 See Once Acceptable Targets above.

 - The Windrip regime's racism toward blacks and Jews is depicted as bigoted, during an era when such bigotry was more commonplace in society.